 In the ‘Home’ hub you have some interesting options.
 For example, if you click on ‘Ingest’ you can go through a wizard to ingest data using the Copy Data tool.

 In addition, if you click on ‘Visualize’ you can connect to an existing Power BI workspace, which you can then use natively in Azure Synapse Analytics.

 Clicking on ‘Learn’ will take you to the ‘Knowledge centre’.
 To get more hands-on experience you can click on ‘Use samples immediately’.

 Just remember that using these samples can incur a cost.
 In addition, some like the ‘NYC Yellow Taxi Data’ can take a few minutes to run.

-In the develop section you can click on the plus sign to see all the different development objects you can create in there.
+In the develop hub you can click on the plus sign to see all the different development objects you can create in there.
 For example, SQL scripts and notebooks.

 One interesting point is that if you connect to a Power BI workspace you get the extra option to create with a Power BI report.

 You can also drilldown into existing reports on the left-hand side.
 Which you can see below based on the Human Resources sample.

 However, it can look very cluttered, so my advice is to click on the double arrows which I have highlighted above.
 Doing this gives you more screen space as you can see below.

 Personally, I think this is very useful for people who have issues installing Power BI Desktop in companies.
 In addition, it’s going to be interesting to see if this leads to any further developments.